Last updated on August 18th, 2024 at 04:30 pm

 Butterfly bush

-As you can probably surmised, the butterfly bush (buddleja) is a favorite food source of the beautiful pollinators.
+As you probably surmised, the butterfly bush (buddleja) is a favorite food source of those beautiful pollinators.
 Know that this plant has become an invasive species in some areas, especially the Pacific Northwest.
 However, commercial cultivars are sterile.

 These shrubs range in size, from over 10 feet to dwarf varieties that remain a compact size, around 2-3 feet.
 Blooms are purple, pink, or white.